annajag/memory-game/README.md

 # Memory Game Project

-Memory Game

-To run this project, try running index.html project in updated and latest browsers with working internet connection for downloading required libraries.

 What Will I Build?

 The Memory Game Project is all about demonstrating your mastery of HTML, CSS, and JavaScript.
 You’ll build a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a snazzy, well-designed, and feature-packed memory game!

 How It Works